 - Madrid to Albarracín: 280 km / approx. 3 hours 30 minutes

-If public transport is your only option to travel to Albarracín, take the train to the nearby city of Teruel and then a taxi.
+If public transport is your only option to travel to Albarracín, take the train to the nearby city of Teruel and then take a taxi.

 A taxi between Teruel and Albarracín will cost around €40-50 each way.